paulfioravanti/steno-dictionaries/README.md

 The dictionaries are divided up into the following main types:

+- **Lookup Improvements**: containing words that can be stroked using standard Plover conventions, but do not have a named entry in the main Plover dictionary.<br />
+  These dictionaries are ultimately about improving outline lookups in Plover, and are pretty much just a staging area until I can make pull requests into the [`condensed-strokes.json`][] and [`dict-en-AU-with-extra-stroke.json`][] dictionaries in [Di's steno dictionaries][], so they can be shared more widely.

+- **Overrides**: containing outlines where I think an existing Plover outline would be better mapped to another word or phrase.
+Since I cannot put comments in JSON, I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].

-1. **Alternative Briefs**: containing shortened, or just alternatively-stroked, briefs based on personal preference, for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].
+- **Alternative Briefs**: containing shortened, or just alternatively-stroked, briefs based on personal preference, for words that _already have an existing entry_ in [Plover's `main.json`][Plover main.json].

-2. **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines that _currently have no existing entry_ in [Plover's `main.json`][Plover main.json].
+- **Briefs**: containing non-phonetic words and phrases that sometimes may have non-traditional, weird, or just "makes sense to me, personally" outlines that _currently have no existing entry_ in [Plover's `main.json`][Plover main.json].

-3. **Lookup Improvements**: containing words that can be stroked using standard Plover conventions, but do not have a named entry in the main Plover dictionary.
-So, this dictionary ultimately is about improving outline lookups in Plover.
-The entries in this dictionary will probably end up being just a staging area until I can make a pull request into the "condensed strokes" dictionary of [Di's steno dictionaries][].

-4. **Numbers**: containing non-word briefs concerned specifically with numbers.
+- **Numbers**: containing non-word briefs concerned specifically with numbers.
    They are in their own dictionary, and not in `briefs.json`, because the one scenario of "create briefs that add a period after a number and capitalise the next outline" resulted in more than 100 briefs needing to be constructed.
    I did not want them "polluting" up word-only dictionaries, so they live in their own specialised dictionary.

-5. **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.
+- **[Proper Nouns][]**: containing nouns that identify a single entity and is used to refer to that entity: names of people, companies, animal types etc.
    The proper nouns in this dictionary are _new_ and _currently do not have an existing entry_ in [Plover's `main.json`][Plover main.json].

-6. **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
+- **Q&A**: containing briefs related to switching between different people or lines of questioning in a conversation.
 More information about the concept of Q&A can be found in the [Platinum Steno Lesson 27 QA video][].
 These briefs might only really be applicable for court-reporting, but since there are